 3 – Traditional Midwifery (Moh Tum Yae), which involves care for mother and baby during pregnancy, and during and after childbirth.

-4 – Nuad Thai or Traditional Thai massage, which involves the application of therapeutic Thai massage.
+4 – Nuad Thai or Traditional Thai Massage, which involves the application of therapeutic Thai massage.
 This category sometimes also includes Reusi Dat Ton (Thai Yoga Self-Stretching and Self-Massage).

 Thai TTM is considered a holistic medicinal system.
 Treatments emphasize balancing of the body elements and various other factors, seasons, where one lives, and other external elements.
 Treatment prescriptions are based on the five fields of Thai TTM practice, that is — Traditional Diagnostics, Herbal Medicine, Thai Massage, Thai Midwifery, and Buddhism, traditional rites and rituals, if applicable.

 Traditional Thai Medicine Educational System